SanyCska/BlackMirror_QtApp/README.md

 # BlackMirror_QtApp
-__This part of project called "BlackMirror" is responsible for visualization of different application's widgets.__
+__This part of project called "BlackMirror" is responsible for visualization of different application widgets.__

 **_Realization_**: Qt5 + Python IDE PyCharm + QtDesigner